zrs01/aichat-conf/README.md

 ## Requirements

 - Go 1.24.5+
-- Ollama running locally
 - Existing aichat configuration with an "ollama" client
+- Ollama API base URL via environment variable

 ## How it Works

 1. Reads your aichat configuration file
 2. Finds the "ollama" client configuration
+   - Supports Ollama API base URL via environment variable
 3. Queries Ollama API for available models
 4. For each missing model:
    - Extracts context length from model info
    - Parses temperature and top_p from model parameters
+   - Removes obsolete models from configuration
    - Adds model to configuration
-5. Outputs updated configuration to stdout
+5. Outputs updated configuration to stdout or file

 ## Development